 Who in the insurance industry or the government decided that persons diagnosed with dementia should be DENIED TREATMENT?
 Who in the insurance industry or the government decided that behaviors of persons with dementia should NOT be treatable for geriatric psychiatry benefits using a health insurance benefit?

 The reality is that not all medical professionals working in hospitals — or even primary care physicians — are trained to care for persons diagnosed with dementia.
-In one of the emergency room visits, the emergency room physician and social worker told me, “we’re not equipped to deal with this type of situation (dementia).”
+In one of the emergency room visits, the emergency room physician and the social worker told me, “we’re not equipped to deal with this type of situation (dementia).”
 Being ill-equipped as a medical provider should not place the care of elderly adults at risk.
 Dementia patients dumped from emergency rooms is a tragedy.

 If medical professionals, especially in hospital emergency rooms, are not equipped to treat and respond to individuals diagnosed with dementia what does this say of the gap in healthcare today and in the future?